l4rs3rik/l4rs3rik.github.io/abl/README.md

 # ABL3 skins

+Instructions:

-1. Download and unzip
+1.Download and unzip

-2. Copy the .abl3skin file and the folder found in the zip-file to the ABL installation folder.
+2.Copy the .abl3skin file and the folder found in the zip-file to the ABL installation folder.

 On Windows the ABL3 installation folder is: c:\Users\<username>\Documents\AudioRealism\ABL3